Using the Form Designer

 This is how it would appear to your Client:

 The Client can use the arrows, text and pen icons at the bottom to draw on the image.
 When making the text annotation, it is necessary to hit the Enter key once the text is typed up, to have it saved on the chart.
 The trash can is there so they can remove any accidental annotations they may create.
+Use the 'hand' button to unlick the annotations you made, to be able to move them around or in the trash bin.

 Any image size above 800 pixels will be rejected, with an error message stating "Image is too wide."
 In such a case, you may need to resize your Logo image for the best fit.
 There are some free online tools that you can use like Adobe.
 At the Resize step in the Resize For field, please select Custom from the dropdown, and then type the desired Width dimensions.
 The Height will update automatically.